Finance for High Value Manufacturing

 We can provide a number of solutions to help you bridge the cashflow gap.

-Overdrafts are a traditional form of finance you might expect from your bank, and allow you to call on funds as you need them However, since the credit crunch, banks may be reluctant to provide overdraft facilities at all, and rarely to the scale you might need as a manufacturer.
-Revolving credit facilities can provide an alternative, providing a line of credit from a lender, with an agreed limit that you can call on when you need it.
+Overdrafts are a traditional form of finance you might expect from your ban, and allow you to call on funds as you need them.
+However, since the credit crunch, banks may be reluctant to provide overdraft facilities at all, and rarely to the scale you might need as a manufacturer.
+Revolving Credit Facilities can provide an alternative, providing a line of credit from a lender, with an agreed limit that you can call on when you need it.
 You only pay for the money you take out for the time while you are using it.

 In many sectors, customers expect 90 days credit - while suppliers are more likely to demand immediate or even upfront payment.